ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/service-registration.md

 Registering services ultimately means adding @Rezolver.ITarget objects to an @Rezolver.ITargetContainer.

-The different built-in implementations of @Rezolver.ITarget provide us with the ability to resolve objects in different ways - and this section looks at those implementations in addition to how we actually perform registrations.
+The different built-in implementations of @Rezolver.ITarget provide us with the ability to resolve objects in different ways - and this section looks at some those implementations in addition to how we actually perform registrations.

 > [!TIP]
 > An <xref:Rezolver.ITarget> is an object stored within an @Rezolver.ITargetContainer which contains
-> information about how an object is to be created or retrieved when a container's @Rezolver.IContainer.Resolve*
+> information about how an object is to be created or retrieved when a container's @Rezolver.Container.Resolve*
 > operation is called.

 This subject means delving into the @Rezolver.ITargetContainer interface and our default implementation,